mrtnzrm2/LinkNodeCommunity/README.md

 - Continuous integration hooks can be wired by reusing `pyproject.toml`'s cibuildwheel configuration.

 ## Development Tips
-- Prefer `method="matrix"` for dense graphs; switch to `method="edgelist"` when memory is constrained.
+- Prefer `method="matrix"` for sparse graphs; switch to `method="edgelist"` when memory is constrained in dense graphs.
-- Use `Clustering.consider_subgraph=True` to focus on the strongly connected core of directed networks when statistics demand edge-complete nodes.
+- Use `Clustering.edge_complete=True` to focus on the strongly connected core of directed networks when statistics demand edge-complete nodes.
 - Explore community resolutions via `equivalence_partition(score="S"|"D")` and compare against loop entropy maxima.
 - Export Newick strings to inspect hierarchies with phylogenetic visualization libraries.